Learn more about our team

 Success serving the military led to the opening of a second retail location at the Hawaii Kai marina and shortly thereafter the addition of the vessel Sea Fox imported from Florida.
-Since then the scuba dive vessels Dive Barge, Sea Hound, and Enzo were added to the fleet.
-While a couple of those vessels are leased out to other interests, we still go diving on them from time to time.
-Matt believes that the success Island Divers has enjoys comes from his position that customers are friends.
+Since then the scuba dive vessels Dive Barge, Sea Hound, Enzo, and Moe Mac were added to the fleet.
+Matt believes that the success Island Divers enjoys comes from his position that customers are friends.

 Matt started Island Divers with the goal of making customers into friends, and that principle has guided the growth of the business.
 Matt tells a story to each new instructor that comes into the business.
 “A diver may remember what they saw on the dive, but for sure they will remember how they were treated at the dive shop and how you made them feel about diving with Island Divers”.
 The dive professionals selected to work at Island Divers are chosen because they are friendly, outgoing people that truly enjoy sharing their passion for diving with a new group of divers every day.
 The people you will find on this page are the best of the best.